Beginner’s Guide to Start Beekeeping (Without Going Off-Grid)

 Ask questions like:

-- What care do they require over winter
+• What care do they require over winter

-- How do you prepare the honey bees for the winter
+• How do you prepare the honey bees for the winter

-- Where do you keep the honey bees
+• Where do you keep the bees

-- Read up on Beekeeping.
+• Read up on Beekeeping.
 Books like Backyard Beekeeping, Beekeeping for Dummies,

-- Attend a bee conference
+• Attend a bee conference

-- Michigan Bee Keepers Association has a conference in the Spring and in the Fall
+• Michigan Beekeepers Association has a conference in the Spring and in the Fall

-- Volunteer at a Apiary (local bee keeper) to learn about bee care
+• Volunteer at a apiary (local beekeeper) to learn about bee care

-- Plant pollinator flowers to attract and help bees thrive
+• Plant pollinator flowers to attract and help bees thrive

 Where Should You Buy Bees From?

 If possible, buy bees from a local beekeeper.
-This is someone who lives nearby, versus getting honey bees from out of state.
+This is someone who lives nearby, versus getting bees from out of state.

-You will know that the bees are able to survive the climate, and should winter (survive the winter) in your area if buying local.
+You will know that the bees are able to survive the climate, and should winter (over winter) in your area if buying local.
 If possible, you will want a queen bee that has survived the winter (it’s likely it will be a stronger hive).
-If you live in a colder climate and get bees from a warmer climate, they may have a hard time adjusting to the weather (and vice versa).

 What Kind of Bees Packages to Buy